Taking Courses in London

 Electives and Internships

-Students interested in examining British culture more deeply, and in some cases through a particular lens, are encouraged to enroll in one of the four key courses offered in London.
+Students interested in examining British culture more deeply, and in some cases through a particular lens, are encouraged to enroll in one of the four key courses.
 It will span both semester phases and is required for study pathway students and encouraged for internship students.

 NOTE: You may only enroll in one key course per semester.

-All Temple London fall and spring students may apply for internships in London.
+All Temple London fall and spring students may apply for internships.
 Internships usually consist of three full days of each week of unpaid work at professionally relevant British organizations in London.
-Internships are organized ahead of time on behalf of students by the Temple partner in London, FIE (Foundation for International Education).
+Internships are organized ahead of time on behalf of students by the Temple partner FIE (Foundation for International Education).
 Internships are found each semester in a variety of industry areas, such as film, journalism, marketing, media, public relations, TV and theater or relevant departments within other companies.

 Faculty Program Leaders